Telopea, New South Wales: Transport

 Telopea railway station was on the Carlingford railway line of the Sydney Trains network.
 The conversion of the Camellia to Carlingford section of the Carlingford railway line to light rail was announced in 2015 as part of the Parramatta Light Rail project and the station closed 5 January 2020.
 The station area is now served by temporary bus route 535 between Carlingford and Parramatta.

+Telopea Light Rail station opened on 24 December 2024 and is currently being served by L4 Parramatta Line.

 Commercial area

-Waratah Shopping Centre, located on Benaud Place, has many retail shops including a Liquorland, newsagent, chemist, kebab shop, post office, bakery and a hair and beauty salon.
+Waratah Shopping Centre, located on Benaud Place, has many retail shops including a newsagent, chemist, kebab shop, post office, bakery and a hair and beauty salon.
 A small group of shops is also located opposite the railway station on Adderton Road.

 Housing

 Telopea is mainly low to low-medium density housing with most of the dwellings having been built after World War II.
 The suburb is bisected by the Carlingford railway line with most of the medium-density housing lying adjacent to the train line.

+Sturt street, Wade street and Shortland street are the streets in Telopea with 89% housing commission apartments.

+In November 2020 all residents in the housing commission apartments of Telopea were evicted and given elsewhere to live.
+However, in February 2025 after 5 years it was made public that the apartments would be refurbished instead of knocked down, with 300 new homes coming to Telopea.